to Enhance your

 5. Never forget a client's anniversary

 Your client onboarding process will affect your customer lifetime value - so before you consider your client successfully onboarded, make sure you do one last thing: take note of the date they started working with you and mark it in your calendar.
 Then, set a reminder 3 months BEFORE the anniversary so you can give yourself ample time to plan something for your client.
-It doesn’t have to be anything extravagant, and should change from year to year - but simply reminding them that you remember when it all began and how much you value their business can go a long way.
+It doesn’t have to be anything extravagant, but it should change from year to year (check out these unique corporate gift ideas if you need a little inspiration!)
+Simply reminding them that you remember when it all began and how much you value their business can go a long way.

 Ready to slay the client onboarding game?